 - Severance payments mandated by law: In practice, severance payments are even higher than the law prescribes, and can comprise a significant part of overall HR costs.

-Labor dispatch is an important form of supplementary employment in China.
+Labor dispatch is an important form of supplementary employment.
 Unlike direct hiring, labor dispatch has a triangular form of employment relations, in which a host company hires dispatch workers from a dispatch agency.
 While dispatched workers work for and are supervised by the host company, the dispatch agency, which usually have considerable experience and knowledge of hiring local workers, is the de facto legal entity that is responsible for the administrative management of the employees.

-- business priority is given to revenue-generating activities over any other concerns, especially when the business is small-size and at its very early stage; or
+- Business priority is given to revenue-generating activities over any other concerns, especially when the business is small-size and at its very early stage; or

-- there is an inconsistent workflow for businesses in seasonal and project-based industries.
+- There is an inconsistent workflow for businesses in seasonal and project-based industries.

-According to which, labor dispatch is only applicable for the following three types of positions:
+Labor dispatch is only applicable for the following three types of positions: